 【Function】

-This command changes the number of groups in Data buffer (Receive Ring Buffer).The nominal value is 16.
+This command changes the number of groups in Host Data buffer (Receive Ring Buffer).The nominal value is 16.

-In the case of driver version 2.0.3 or later, this command name are valid.
-In the case of driver version 2.0.2 or older, this command was defined with ItemIDs, “DRXPD_RCVGROUPS”.
-The device driver version 2.0.3 or later maintain the old ItemID definitions.
-An application can also call this command with old definitions.
+This command was defined as a command “DRXPD_RCVGROUPS” with the driver version 2.0.2 or older.
+The device driver version 2.0.3 or later maintain the old command identifier.
+Your application can also call this command with old identifier.